Luis-Varela-98/pipedrive-FE-challenge/README.md

 # Pipedrive Front-end Developer Challenge

-This small project was developed as part of a coding challenge for pipedrive
+This small project was developed as part of a coding challenge for pipedrive You need to supply a pipedrive API token to run the project

 ## Instalation